Find out what happens to your credit card interest rate when the 0% p.a. introductory purchase period ends.

 Stoozing refers to an act of borrowing money at 0% p.a. interest, placing the money in a high-interest bank account and making a profit owing to the interest earned.
 If you use a credit card that offers 0% interest on purchases intelligently, you can benefit by using this technique.

 Consider the following example.
-You can afford to buy a high-end gadget by paying cash, but you elect to use a credit card to pay for it instead.
-The cash you intend to use to pay for the purchase can earn interest until the 0% p.a. interest period on the credit card comes to a close.
+Let’s say you have enough savings to buy a new tablet computer, but you elect to use a credit card to pay for it instead.
+The cash you intend to use to pay for the purchase can earn interest in a savings account until the 0% p.a. interest period on the credit card comes to a close.
 All the money you make in the meantime, in the form of earned interest, is profit.
 This practice requires that you maintain discipline and that you keep setting money aside for every purchase you make.

 Balance Transfer Offers